 The Housing Delivery Authority has been established to provide a consistent and equitable approach to access a state assessment of major residential developments.
 Because of this, no council will be exempted from the pathway.

-The Minister for Planning has deferred determination of some projects that the Housing Delivery Authority has recommended be declared state significant.
+The Minister for Planning and Public Spaces has deferred determination of some projects that the Housing Delivery Authority has recommended be declared state significant.
 This is generally because these projects are already being assessed through an alternative planning pathway, such as a development application before a planning panel, a site-specific planning proposal or proceedings in the Land and Environment Court of NSW.

-The Housing Delivery Authority pathway is for major new housing development proposals that have no alternative assessment pathway, or proposals that have stalled on another pathway.
+The Housing Delivery Authority pathway is for major new housing development proposals that generally have no alternative assessment pathway, or proposals that have stalled on another pathway.

 The Department aims to assess these proposals within an average of 275 days after receiving them.
 This includes important steps in the assessment process such as public exhibition of the proposal.